aljoxo/Arisen/README.md

 1. Install [Visual C++ x64](https://aka.ms/vs/16/release/vc_redist.x64.exe) & [.Net Runtime v5 desktop x64](https://dotnet.microsoft.com/download/dotnet/5.0/runtime).
 2. Change Skyrim so it does not [automatically update](https://help.steampowered.com/en/faqs/view/71AB-698D-57EB-178C#disable).
-3. Fully uninstall Skyrim by deleting the folder and the Skyrim Special edition folder inside \Documents\My Games\.
-4. Reinstall Skyrim into a location that is not Program files.
-Somewhere like `C:\Games` is a good location.
-5. Right click on Skyrim SE and click on properties, untick the "Enable Steam Overlay while in-game."
+3. Right click on Skyrim SE and click on properties, untick the "Enable Steam Overlay while in-game."
-6. Start the game once and let it do the graphics check.
-Do not worry about the settings as it will be replaced during installation.
-7. You also need to start the games to the main menu in order to download all the creations. **DO NOT SKIP THIS STEP, IF YOU DO SO WABBAJACK WILL FAIL**
+4. You also need to start the games to the main menu in order to download all the creations. **DO NOT SKIP THIS STEP, IF YOU DO SO WABBAJACK WILL FAIL**_
- #### __Step 3 and 4 are only necessary if you modded the game without a 'stock game' and cleaned the master files.__

  Additionally, if you have an NVIDIA GeForce Graphics Card, please do the following.